alexander-beaver/alexander-beaver/README.md

 # About Me
 Hello!
 I am Alex, a high-school student from Silicon Valley and Controls Lead for FRC Team 100.

+I enjoy integrating security and privacy with beautiful applications.

 ## My Links
 - [Website and Blog](https://alexbeaver.com])
 - [Portfolio](https://portfolio.alexbeaver.com)